LiXuanqi/gobang-AI/README.md

 # Gobang-AI

 This is a gobang game with primary AI.
-You can play with computer, Have fun and Enjoy it.
+You can play with computer.

-Draw graphics with Canvas API and implement AI with [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) and [Alpha–beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
+Draw graphics with Canvas API and implement AI with [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) and [Alpha–beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).

+Have fun and Enjoy it!

 ![Screenshot](https://github.com/LiXuanqi/gobang-AI/blob/master/screenshots/1.jpg)